alpluspluss/alpluspluss/README.md

 # Al

 Hi, I'm Al and I'm 17.
 I like coding and I'm a hobbyist programmer.
-I usually work using C++ and other low-level stuffs.
+I usually work using C++ on low-level stuffs.
 I also do game & web development during free time.
+I love gacha games very much.

 See [portfolio](PORTFOLIO.md) for my works and their statuses!